maddymz/Web-Apps-and-Mobile-Sysetms/Lab_3/activity2/README.md

-# To run teh application
+# To run the application
 ``` npm start ```

 # Activity 2